“People who are committed to the future and what they do in their cities cannot be underestimated.” —Joe Cortright

 In particular, both said that Memphis should pay closer attention to improving neighborhoods within three miles of downtown.
 “Well-educated young adults are more likely than ever to live in urban neighborhoods,” Mr. Cortright said.
 “Close-in neighborhoods are growing twice as fast as other neighborhoods.”

-It’s why, Ms. Coletta said, the core of downtown needs more vibrancy, but also, “we’ve written off North and South Memphis, and there are strengths there we can build on to create affordable opportunities” that can be a competitive advantage.
+It’s why, Ms. Coletta said, downtown needs more vibrancy, but also, “we’ve written off North and South Memphis, and there are strengths there we can build on to create affordable opportunities” that can be a competitive advantage.

 If Memphis picks up the challenge of using the next 10 years to prepare to enter its third century strong and attracting national media coverage, it should develop an ambitious agenda seen through the lens of talent, opportunity, and quality of life, Ms. Coletta said.